makrai/notes/schick21-cloze-few-shot-classif-nli.md

 * whether similar results can be obtained with fewer iterations by increasing the training set size more aggressively.
 To answer this
-  * we skip generations 2 and 3 for AG’s News and Yahoo and for both tasks directly let ensemble M 1 annotate 10 · 5^4 examples for M 4 .
-As
+  * we skip generations 2 and 3 for AG’s News and Yahoo and for both tasks directly let ensemble M 1 annotate 10 · 5^4 examples for M 4
   * clearly leads to worse performance, highlighting the importance of only gradually increasing the training set size
-  * We surmise that this is the case because annotating too many examples too early leads to a large percentage of mislabeled training examples.
+  * We surmise that this is the case because annotating too many examples too early leads to a large percentage of mislabeled training examples

 ## In-Domain Pretraining